thenml/tweakcord/README.md

 ## Privacy

 This project does not collect any data.
 You are free to download the tweaks and use them locally, however they will not be updated with new classes.
+All of the compiled tweaks are publicly available on the gh-pages branch of this repo.

 ## TODO list